In 15 days, the end of the election that may reshape the world

 Three, the nature of international economic arrangements, both in terms of the flow of goods and flow of people, are on the ballot.
 For the past decade, ever since Trump’s rise to power, there has been a process of turning back from the more open trading regime that dominated the world from the 1980s and 1990s.
 Trump and his top trade czar, Robert Lighthizer, believe that this came at the cost of American production capacity and strength.
 Trade hollowed out American manufacturing, took away American jobs, and led to Chinese goods flooding American markets.
 A “globalist” paradigm saw American investors move to foreign locations to invest rather than investing at home.

-And therefore, given America’s prime place as a trading partner, global investor, home to people from across the world, and a norm-setter, the entire structure of international economic arrangements and mobility are on the ballot.
+And, therefore, given America’s prime place as a trading partner, global investor, home to people from across the world, and a norm-setter, the entire structure of international economic arrangements and mobility is on the ballot.